Enlarged prostate natural treatment

 The PROSTATE is a gland responsible for producing the seminal fluid.
 It is located in the neck of the bladder and urethra and only men possess it.
 The main diseases affecting it are:

 - Prostatitis, is a inflammation that may appear momentarily (Acute prostatitis) or as a chronic inflammation (Chronic prostatitis)

 - Increase of the prostate that occurs in most men after forty, among which affects 10%.
 It takes place in 60% of men of eighty.
 Medical terms are benign prostatic hypertrophy or prostate adenoma.

-- Prostate cancer is the most common cancer among men from fifty years of age.
+- Prostate cancer is the most common cancer among men older than 50.

 Symptoms of prostate diseases

 Among the most prominent symptoms common to all three types we can include:

 - Frequent urination.